-A Rowley Regis man who stabbed his former girlfriend to death with a kitchen knife just days after she expressed fears she would die at his hands has been jailed for life.
+A Rowley Regis man who stabbed his former girlfriend to death with a kitchen knife just days after she expressed fears she would die at his hands has been

 David Palmer "terrrorised" mother of one Kerry Smith and she was on the receiving end of "many" beatings during their on-and-off two year relationship.